America's Car-Mart said its net income slipped slightly as the average retail price of a vehicle sold fell 2%.

 For the Bentonville-based used car chain's first quarter, revenues actually rose 9.4% to $110 million as the company continued its steady pace of new dealerships.

 Profits for the quarter topped $8.1 million, down slightly from $8.2 million one year ago.

-“We are pleased with our first quarter results, specifically as related to the significant sequential decrease in our average retail sales price,” said William H. (“Hank”) Henderson, President and Chief Executive Officer of America’s Car-Mart.
-“The market for good used vehicles remains tight and day in and day out our 45 purchasing agents are in the local markets out-working the competition to find the very best vehicles for our customers.”
+“We are pleased with our first quarter results, specifically as related to the significant sequential decrease in our average retail sales price,” said William H. (“Hank”) Henderson, President and Chief Executive Officer of America's Car-Mart.
+“The market for good used vehicles remains tight and day in and day out our 45 purchasing agents are in the local markets out-working the competition to find the very best vehicles fo

 The company noted that the average retail sales price for a vehicle decreased by $200, or 2%, from the fourth quarter of fiscal 2012 and only increased by 1.5% from the first quarter of fiscal 2012.